interstitialRedirectModalTitle

 Because stewardship of trees is essential for ensuring long-term survival of new and established trees, The Nature Conservancy also engages in neighborhood-based stewardship activities that address locally relevant challenges, as determined by project partners and volunteers.
 Tree stewardship also provides an important opportunity to foster social connection and sustained commitment to tree care over time.

-For the inaugural City of Forest Day, held in October 2022, The Nature Conservancy was a leading partner.
-This event empowered nearly a thousand residents to show their support for NYC trees.
-This special day helped educate neighbors across all five boroughs about the benefits of our urban tree canopy and encouraged participation for the ongoing stewardship of such valuable natural infrastructure.
+For the second annual City of Forest Day held in October 2023, The Nature Conservancy was a leading partner.
+This citywide day of activities helps educate New Yorkers about the benefits of our urban tree canopy and encourages participation for the ongoing stewardship of such valuable natural infrastructure.
+With 75 + events, this year’s celebration of our urban forest was bigger and more inclusive than last year, with events in English, Mandarin, Bengali, and Spanish and nearly 30 kid-friendly events!

 The Nature Conservancy also supported Green City Force, a green workforce development group in New York City, to strengthen their urban forestry work with the New York City Housing Authority (NYCHA).
 As one of the largest holders of tree canopy outside the New York City Department of Parks and Recreation, NYCHA campuses play an important role for the urban forest and its benefits for New Yorkers.
 Trained youth residents of NYCHA inventoried trees across NYCHA developments to help better understand these valuable greenspaces, grow green job skills, and inform management of NYCHA’s urban forest.